 The objective of the analysis in this paper, which is both descriptive and analytic, is to study the effect of child care cost on labor market participation decisions.
-What makes this task particularly difficult is the fact that child care is a good with several characteristics (e.g., quality, availability, cost, convenience).
-We will ignore the variability in this good along most of these dimensions, and instead choose to focus on the choice between private, public, and no child care and employment decisions.
+From a theoretical point of view, the impact of child care costs on labour supply is well determined: since child care costs increase the mother's reservation wage, high child care costs may lead to a lower labor force participation of women with children, especially if young.
+This result has been found in a large number of empirical studies for the US, the UK and Canada.
+However, what makes this task particularly difficult is the fact that child care is a good with several characteristics (e.g., quality, availability, cost, convenience).
+We will ignore the variability in this good along most of these dimensions, and instead choose to focus on the choice between formal child care and no use of child care and employment decisions.
+In particular, this paper explicitly considers the role child care costs play in the decision of women with young children to participate in the labor market and to purchase child care services.

 While each type of child care is characterized by a price to a particular household,1 it is also characterized by hours of availability and other factors related to accessibility.
 This differentiation is likely to be especially great in Italy.
 For example, in Southern areas of the country the number of places in public child care is extremely limited.

+We analyze how the costs of child care, in addition to the problem of gaining access to a public sector slot, distorts the labor market decision of mothers of young children.
 In the presence of rationing, while the published price of public child care may be relatively low in comparison to the price of private child care, its effective price is infinite to those families that cannot gain access to the system.

-Our main focus will be on the "mismatch" between the characteristics of the Italian public child care system and the demands of formal employment in the Italian labor market.
+Our main focus will be on the "mismatch" between the characteristics of the Italian child care system and the demands of formal employment in the Italian labor market.
 While Italian public sector child care offers very limited hours of operation, consist with what might be attractive to nonworking mothers or those employed at flexible, part-time jobs, such jobs are not to be found in the formal sector of the economy.
-We shall see how the limited "coverage" time, in addition to the problem of gaining access to a public sector slot, distorts the labor market decision of mothers of young children.
+Concerning private market child care, even if all the children can gain access to it, private services are even less widespread than the public ones and their costs are relatively much higher.
+Therefore they cannot be considered as substitute in the child care market (Del Boca Locatelli and Vuri 2005).